Chaitanya-Gautam/TODO-App/README.md

 ## Credits

-This TODO App was meticulously crafted by [Your Name].
+This TODO App was meticulously crafted by [Chaitanya Gautam].
 Feel free to reach out for any inquiries or feedback.

 ## License